Larry Lujack: Personal life

 Lujack had three children from his first marriage and a stepson from his second.

 Away from the job, he was a golf enthusiast.
 After triple coronary artery bypass surgery in 1991, Lujack marked his calendar for the date his doctor told him he could return to the sport.
 Not just a "fair weather" golfer, Lujack suited up in winter clothing and snowshoes to play Chicago area golf courses in winter.
 On January 23, 1985, he played a full 18 holes at Buffalo Grove, Illinois; the temperature was 27 degrees below zero with a windchill of -75 degrees.
 Lujack collapsed afterward.

-Lujack died December 18, 2013 at a Santa Fe, New Mexico hospice of esophageal cancer.
+Lujack, a heavy smoker who lived in fear of getting lung cancer, died December 18, 2013, at home in Santa Fe, New Mexico, under the care of his wife Judith with the help of in-home hospice of esophageal cancer, caused by untreated gastroesophageal reflux disease (GERD) which was likely exacerbated by his excessive coffee consumption.